 Object Transformer (ObjectTransformer)

-The ObjectTransformer step allows you to shape and combine data from previous steps into a final JSON output (or intermediate format).
-It’s the perfect place to do last-minute data transformations or merges before returning results to the user.
+Reshape and combine data from previous steps into a new JSON structure.
+ObjectTransformer is the perfect place for last-minute data transformations, merges, or reformatting before returning results to the user or feeding them into a subsequent step.

 Example